ethereum-optimism/op-analytics/README.md

 # OP Analytics
-On-Chain Data, Utilities, References, and other Analytics on Optimism
+On-Chain Data, Utilities, References, and other Analytics on Optimism.
+Join the conversation with other numba nerds in the #analytics channel in the Optimism Discord.

 ## I'm Looking for Data About:
 A select list of Optimism data dashboards: